Deep cracks have formed in our beautiful world. Blood streams from its gaping wounds.

 Some promote hatred through words while others are ready to kill.
 These people act out against different religions, ethnic minorities, and races.
 Citizens who embrace such intolerance smash our globe into broken pieces.
 It often seems as if we are not one world, but polarized groups fighting each other.
 Such people who are filled with prejudice endanger love and peace.
 And what about Donald Trump and hate in America?

 Our whole world suffers, particularly in the Islamic countries, in a wave of violence and terror.
 A self-proclaimed “Islamic State” (IS, ISIS, ISIL or in Arabic “Daesh”) exiles, enslaves, and kills Christians and Shiites in Syria and Iraq.
+People are murdered in Manchester and London.
 In a shopping street civilians are killed by a truck in Stockholm.
 A peaceful Christmas market is attacked in the heart of Berlin.
 Terrorists force Christians to become Muslims and burn down churches as well as Shiite mosques.
 In Nigeria hundreds of schoolgirls are kidnapped, raped, and coerced into Islam by Boko Haram.
 Assassins kill students in the name of Allah in Kenya.
 Extremists slay an old priest during a Sunday mass in a church in Normandy.
 Hundreds are bombed in Bagdad or Pakistan.

 We have also seen peaceful people mercilessly killed at the Promenade des Anglais at the seaside of Nice, and at the Atatürk airport or in a club in Istanbul.
 Terrorists shoot caricaturists, Jewish shoppers, and civilians in restaurants and at a concert hall in Paris.
 Travellers are bombed at the airport and in a subway in Brussels.
 Violent extremists execute inno- cent people at the beach in Tunisia, in San Bernardino in California or in Jakarta.
 Shiites and Sunnites kill each other in Pakistan and Libya solely because they do not share the same exact beliefs regarding the Holy Qur’an.